Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: An ODE characterization of semi-discrete entropic optimal transport

 \begin{rem}[Rate of convergence] Notice that the results above imply that one can obtain the rate of convergence of the dual potentials, the primal solution and the entropic cost as in \cite{delalande2022nearly,altschuler2022asymptotics}, for a generic cost function.
-In particular, since $\psi'(1)=0$ by Propositions \ref{prop:derivative} and \ref{prop: ODE up to 1}, we have $\|\psi(1-t) -\psi(1)\| =o(1-t)$. \end{rem}
+In particular, since $\psi'(1)=0$ by Propositions \ref{prop:derivative} and \ref{prop: ODE up to 1}, we have $\|\psi(t) -\psi(1)\| =o(1-t)$. \end{rem}

-\begin{rem}[Mass of the Laguerre cells] In \cite{kitagawa} the authors proved strong convexity of the hessian of the unregularized Kantorovich functional on the set $\mathcal S_c:=\{\psi\;|\;\rho(\text{Lag}_i(\psi))\geq c>0,\,\forall i=1,...,N\}$.
+\begin{rem}[Mass of the Laguerre cells] In \cite{kitagawa} the authors proved strong convexity of the Hessian of the unregularized Kantorovich functional on the set $\mathcal S_c:=\{\psi\;|\;\rho(\text{Lag}_i(\psi))\geq c>0,\,\forall i=1,...,N\}$.
 It would have been natural then to prove the well-posedness of the ODE on the same set for some constant $c$.
-In order to do this one must assure that then for every $t$ the vector $\psi(t)$, solution to entropic problem, belongs actually to $\mathcal S_c$.
-Unfortunately, in Figure \ref{fig:2d_10pnts} we notice that the mass of the Laguerre cells along the curve $t\mapsto \psi(t)$ can be equal to zero. \end{rem}
+In order to do this one must ensure that for every $t$ the vector $\psi(t)$, the solution to entropic problem, belongs actually to $\mathcal S_c$.
+However, this result does not hold in general.
+Consider a problem with ten target points in 2-d and a nonuniform target density $\mu\in\mathbb{R}_{>0}^{10}$.
+As illustrated in Figure \ref{fig:2d_10pnts}, the plot of the masses of the Laguerre cells ($y$-axis) as functions of \(t\) ($x$-axis) along the curve \(t\mapsto\psi(t)\) shows that some masses may vanish for some \(t\in[0,1)\), even though none of the masses are zero at \(t=1\).